ZHANG-NI/AFL/README.md

 # An Agentic Framework with LLMS for Solving Complex Vehicle Routing Problems

-Our paper *“[An Agentic Framework with LLMs for Solving Complex Vehicle Routing Problems]([An Agentic Framework with LLMs for Solving Complex Vehicle Routing Problems | OpenReview](https://openreview.net/forum?id=BMOgYw4EhQ&referrer=[the profile of Ni Zhang](%2Fprofile%3Fid%3D~Ni_Zhang6)))”* has been accepted to ICLR 2026.
+Our paper *“[An Agentic Framework with LLMs for Solving Complex Vehicle Routing Problems](https://openreview.net/forum?id=BMOgYw4EhQ)”* has been accepted to ICLR 2026.

 ![Framework](.\Framework.png)